Jeff Robbin: Early life

 Robbin was born in Chicago.
-He took computer science courses as an undergraduate, and later obtained an MBA.
+Robbin holds a BS in Computer Science from the University of Iowa and an MBA from the University of Illinois.

 Career

 While pursuing an MBA, Robbin joined Apple in 1992.
 There, he worked on Copland, Apple's troubled operating system project, alongside fellow software engineer Bill Kincaid.
 Robbin and Kincaid both left Apple in early 1997; Kincaid joined a startup, while Robbin went on to create several Mac utilities which were distributed by Casady & Greene.
 One of these utilities was Conflict Catcher, a system extension for the classic Mac OS that could automatically detect and resolve conflicts between system extensions; these conflicts were one of the main causes of Mac OS system crashes.

 SoundJam MP

 In 1999, Robbin joined Kincaid and Dave Heller to start a small company, SoundStep, and develop SoundJam MP, a software jukebox that played MP3 files.
 The idea for SoundJam came from Kincaid's desire to make the Rio MP3 player compatible with the Mac.
 Robbin chose Casady & Greene as SoundJam's software distributor.
 David Pogue wrote the user manuals for SoundJam and Conflict Catcher, before he joined the New York Times.

 SoundJam received positive reviews, and won the Best of Macworld award in 1999; it eventually secured 90% of the Mac MP3 software market.
 SoundJam competed with the Audion app, made by Panic.
 Both companies were vying to be acquired by Apple, but since Panic was already discussing a buyout with AOL, and since Robbin and Kincaid were ex-Apple employees, Apple chose to buy SoundJam in 2000.
 Apple hired Robbin, Kincaid and Heller, and used SoundJam's code as the foundation for iTunes.